EQemccudden/EQemccudden/README.md

 - 👋 Hi, I’m @EQemccudden
 - 👀 I’m interested in all things cloud and kubernetes
-- 🌱 I’m currently learning terraform and k8 cdk
+- 🌱 I’m currently learning terraform and k8 cloud development kit

 <!---
 EQemccudden/EQemccudden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.